anton-io/ethglobal-internet-astronaut/README.md

 Yhe following is a list of such ideas and features:
 ```
-[ ] Better random function to select winner.
+[x] Better random function to select winner.
-[ ] Extend contract to issue logs for important events.
+[x] Extend contract to issue logs for important events.
-    [ ] Selecting a winner.
+    [x] Selecting a winner.
-    [ ] Minting a new start.
-    [ ] Changing active state.
 [ ] Extend contract to allow multiple mints.
-[ ] Extend contract to list stars by address.
 [ ] Store using a stable coin like USDC to increase predicability.
 ```